MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 ## Requirements for analysts

 Before analysts can get to work, they must have the proper role.
 Each analyst must be assigned the Workplace Analytics 'analyst' role.
-AAD admins assign roles, and can learn more about this task in [Assign roles](https://review.docs.microsoft.com/en-us/workplace-analytics/setup/assign-roles-to-wpa-admins?branch=pas-aks-activate-licenses).
+An AAD Privileged role admin assigns roles, and can learn more about this task in [Assign roles](https://review.docs.microsoft.com/en-us/workplace-analytics/setup/assign-roles-to-wpa-admins?branch=pas-aks-activate-licenses).
 For general information about user roles in Workplace Analytics, see [User roles](https://docs.microsoft.com/en-us/workplace-analytics/use/user-roles).

 >[!Note]
 >An employee need not have a Workplace Analytics license to perform analyst duties; they merely need the analyst role.